ccappelle/pyrosim/README.md

-# pyrosim
+# pyrosim: A python robot simulator.

-A Python Robot Simulator.
-Installation instructions.
+## Installation instructions.

   Download or clone the repository using the green button at the top of this page.